 Prepare For Your Nursing Future

-Our Nurse Residency Program prepares you to be successful as a full partner on the health care team.
+Our Nurse Residency Program for new BSN graduates prepares you to be successful as a full partner on the health care team.
 The residency program curriculum provides hands-on clinical experience, in-depth learning through simulation training and monthly seminars, participation in an evidence-based project, and ongoing professional development.

 When you complete the Nurse Residency Program, you will have the knowledge and skills to:

 - Develop effective decision making skills related to clinical judgment and performance